In our new space, taxi business grew in addition to "regular" customers, which was a good problem. It challenged us:

 - To maintain our standards for transparency, competency, and environmental responsibility, while staying price competitive with other taxi shops

 In response we piloted a second shift in November of 2010, running overnight.
-Today we accommodate commercial vehicles 80 hours a week.
+At its peak in 2014, the shop was open 120 hours a week.

 As an independent service provider, LG caters to taxi owner-operators: individuals whose cars are their business.
 Despite heightened consciousness for turnaround and price, taxi owners share one important need with private hybrid owners: a mechanical advocate.
 At its core, bridging the technical divide is LG's work, and our dedication, fluency, and honesty are highly appreciated by our customers regardless of their background.